+Cut edge corrosion occurs where the uncoated edges of coil-coated Plastisol sheets have been exposed to weathering.
 Cladding sheets are generally manufactured and cut in a factory.
-When they are made, the cladding receives a generic factory coating, which when cut, exposes a ‘flaw’ or weakness in the cladding where cut edge corrosion can begin to rust and weaken the integrity of the cladding sheet.
+When they are made, the cladding receives a generic factory coating, which when cut, exposes a bare metal which ultimately can lead to corrosion and weakening the integrity of the cladding sheet.

 Commercial cladding on properties that have large square metre roof dimensions, may include:

 The cost of repair work and roof sheet replacement for these buildings could cause a lot of disruption on-site and be disabling for a business, so it is vital to conduct regular audits on the condition of cladding – and not simply from afar.
 Rust, which is a common condition of cut edge corrosion, is a progressive problem which will not only affect the cosmetics and aesthetics of cladding, but more importantly its integrity and the building (roof’s) stability.